Wat Kanlaya subdistrict: History and presently

-Its name after Wat Kanlayanamit, a prominent local Thai Buddhist temple rim Chao Phraya River.
+Its name after Wat Kanlayanamit, a prominent local Thai Buddhist temple by the Chao Phraya River.
 The area is considered to be one of the most important areas in Bangkok's history.
 In the early Ayutthaya period before canalizing Chao Phraya River caused the canals Khlong Bangkok Yai and Khlong Bangkok Noi, this area was home to people on the wooden houseboats.

 In the Thonburi period, people were evacuated from Ayutthaya to settle here following its fall in 1767.
-It's not just Siamese, also includes people of different races such as Vietnamese, Mon, Chinese, Portuguese and Muslims as well.
+It's not just Siamese, but it also includes people of different races such as Vietnamese, Mon, Chinese, Portuguese and Muslims as well.
 The King Taksin granted a plot of land to all of them divided into proportions according to each religion.

 Thus making this area a mix of people of various races and religions.
 In terms of religion, it consists of three religions and four sects, including Theravāda of Buddhism, Chinese Buddhism, Roman Catholicism, and Sunni Islam.
 Therefore resulting in many outstanding places of worship in the area also neighboring until the present viz Wat Kanlayanamit, Wat Prayoonwongsawat, Santa Cruz Church, Bang Luang Mosque, Kuan An Keng Shrine, Wat Buppharam Worawihan.

 Today, the sub-district is also divided into six communities: Kudi Chin, Kudi Khao, Wat Buppharam, Wat Prayoonwong, Wat Kanlaya, and Rong Kram.

 The main artery of area, Kudi Chin is a residence of Thai-Portuguese-Chinese, dates back to Thonburi period around 250 years ago.
 At present, it is known as a place of cultural tourism.